Skip to main content

 • Any special instructions for your county

 This designation is valid when issued.
-We recommend beginning publication immediately after receiving your designation to minimize the risk of changes during your publication period.
+Begin publication immediately after receiving your designation to minimize the risk of changes during your publication period.

 Mid-Publication Closures